CosmoAI-AES/CosmoSim/README.md

 The `python/` directory contains scripts which do not depend on C++ code.

-+ `datasetgen.py` generate datasets as CSV files which can be parsed by `CosmoSim.datagen`
 + `compare.py` is used to compare images in the Regression Tests.
 + Several scripts used to calculate roulette amplitudes.